rpatil524/COPO/README.md

         * log out and log in again
     * if you receive errors about docker not running, start the docker daemon
         * type "sudo service docker start"

+* assuming everything has worked, you will eventually see the message
+ - copo-web_1       | Starting ASGI/Channels version 2.2.0 development server at http://0.0.0.0:8000/

+* navigate in a browser to 127.0.0.1:8000/copo